Electric vehicles and our on-street chargepoint rollout

 The private sector is installing chargepoints, with more than 600 currently available across Surrey.
 The Districts and Boroughs in Surrey are responsible for many of the public car parks, and are installing EV chargepoints, with more than 70 in operation and more planned.
 We, Surrey County Council, as the highway authority are also trying to tackle the climate emergency by installing on-street chargepoints across the county.

 The number of public chargepoints is growing daily and your employer may also provide a chargepoint at work.
-To find your nearest chargepoint, try one of these sites:
+To find your nearest chargepoint, visit Zap Map website or Open Charge Map.

 Requests for public chargepoints can be made using our interactive map Have your say today about Surrey EVs on Commonplace.